oneloveipfs/ipfsVideoUploader/docs/ConfigDocs.md

 * `whitelistEnabled`: When set to false, whitelist checks will be ignored.
 * `UsageLogs`: When set to true, disk usage data by Steem accounts will be logged.
 * `tokenExpiry`: Speficy time in ms of access token expiry from time of issuance.
-* `admins`: Array of Steem accounts which have access to administrator APIs.
+* `admins`: Array of Hive accounts which have access to administrator APIs.
+May also act as `encoderAccounts` but with admin privileges.
+* `encoderAccounts`: Array of Hive accounts that may be used by encoding servers.
+These accounts do not have admin privileges.

 #### Client configuration
 * `gateway`: IPFS gateway domain to use as default gateway overwrite on DTube embed player.